luluse/book_app/README.md

 Actual time needed to complete: 2 hours.

+## LAB 12
 ### Number and name of feature: 1.
 As a user, I want all of my saved books to be displayed on the home page so that I can view all of the books from my collection in a single view.

 Estimate of time needed to complete: 1 hour.

 Start time: 2:13pm

-Finish time: 6:15pm
+Finish time: 4pm

-Actual time needed to complete: 2 hours.
+Actual time needed to complete: 1:50 hours.

+### Number and name of feature: 2.
+As a user, I want to request information about a single book so that I can view its additional details and share it by URL.

+Estimate of time needed to complete: 2 hour.

+Start time: 4pm

+Finish time: 6:30pm

+Actual time needed to complete: 2:30pm

 **Author**: Daisy, Edgar and Lulu